FbFDestro/NBA-Stats/README.md

 # NBA-Stats

-NBS Stats is a dashboard with metrics from teams and players from NBA 2019 [Birdie web dev intern challenge]
+NBA Stats is a dashboard with metrics from teams and players from NBA 2019 [Birdie web dev intern challenge]

 ## Installation and execution instructions